-About me: a thirty something, gay guy living The Dream in London.
-Sometimes.
+About me: a thirty-something Irish guy content with his lot and living in London.
 About this blog: sharing my experience of life and movies (sometimes theatre too) with reference to film.

 Wednesday, July 09, 2014